 The goals must be realistically achievable and at the same time not too easy to achieve.

 The average man who rides regularly can reach a body fat percentage of 8–10 percent and a woman riding regularly of 24–28 percent.
-Try and set a weight loss target of at least 1kg per week.
+Try and set a weight loss target of at least 1kg per week, with time this can increase, specially if you use a fat burning supplement.
 It’s something that’s healthy and completely achievable.

 2. BIKE TO WORK